Your site's DNS is controlled at the company where your domain's nameservers are pointed.

 To ensure your site remains up and running without interruption, you must update your site's IP address to the new IP address mentioned in the email you received.

 This rarely happens, but it's a possibility you should be aware of when using A records.

 Check to see where your nameservers are currently pointed at this site:

 If they are pointed to another company, you'll need to configure A records at that company to point to your DreamHost site.

-- The "A" type record found there (displayed as an IPv4 address) should be copied into the DNS settings of the non-DreamHost provider.
+- Copy all of the "A" type records found on this page into the DNS settings of the non-DreamHost provider.